In this article :

 Note: To be able to set the field up you need to add at least one option to the list.

-Use the look-up (multi) field type when you want to present a list of predefined choices or add choices on the fly and allow for multiple selections at one time.
+Use the look-up (multi) field type when you want to present a list of predefined choices.
+Or add choices on the fly and allow for AND statement-type filtering by enabling multiple selections simultaneously.